Isle of May National Nature Reserve

 There’s a dark past here, though, with Vikings and smugglers on the list of previous visitors.

 A visit to the Isle of May is an amazing experience.
-Take a ferry from Anstruther or North Berwick.
 Explore an island blessed with natural wonders and a rich history.

 Top attractions